 Do not isolate yourself anymore, join a church, and take up exercises like karate (YEE HAW!).

 Gradually reconnect with your friends and let them know you are taking steps to freedom.

-Get counseling for yourself first, you need to be strong first before you can help him, if you choose to do so.
+Get counseling for yourself first.
+You need to be strong before you can help him if he’s willing.